Widgets, sockets, and interactivityΒΆ

 the screen during a presentation, sort of like a “twitter feed”.
 The

-widget background job should be started before using greveal
+widget background job should be started before using greveal to make

 a presentation: